 Acupuncture and Chronic Pain - Summary

 This research establishes the benefit of acupuncture in the treatment and support of chronic pain.
-For some conditions there is strong evidence and for others there is moderate evidence of a positive effect.
-It was also said that when treating low back pain, it is safe and well tolerated but as with any other therapy, it can be occasionally associated with adverse effects in individual cases(McDonald & Janz, 2016).
+It was also said that when treating low back pain, it is safe and well tolerated but as with any other therapy, it can be occasionally associated with adverse effects in individual cases.
 Don't let chronic pain take control of you this year, consider acupuncture and give our clinic a call to see how we can help you.